 I was aware that I was different when:

-When you are done writing, take a look at your two responses and see if they are complementary of one another.
-If you feel they seem repetitive or focus on the same general idea, story, or area of your life, you will likely want to rewrite one.
+When you are done writing, take a look at your responses and see if they are complementary of one another.
+If they seem repetitive or focus on the same general idea, story, or area of your life, you will likely want to rewrite one.
 Your goal is to have each response reveal something new and interesting about you.
-Another factor to consider is everything the admissions committee will already know about you from the other portions of your application; you do not want to waste this opportunity to paint a well-rounded picture of yourself by repeating information the school already has.
+Another factor to consider is everything the admissions committee will already know about you from the other portions of your application; you do not want to waste this opportunity to paint a well-rounded picture of yourself by repeating information available elsewhere in your profile.

-So, to recap, strive to make sure your responses (1) genuinely reflect who you are as a candidate and are as specific to you alone as possible; (2) present a narrative that allows the reader to walk in your shoes, so to speak; (3) are complementary of each other, with each one revealing something different about you; and (4) do not discuss a part of your profile that is already well explained or represented elsewhere in your application.
+So, to recap, strive to make sure your responses (1) genuinely reflect who you are as a candidate and are as specific to you alone as possible; (2) present a narrative that allows the reader to walk in your shoes, so to speak; (3) are complementary of each other, with each one revealing something different about you; and (4) do not discuss a part of your profile that is already well explained or represented in a different part of your application.

 Part 2: Essay